MaMrEzO/sh-wf/README.md

 ## Known issuses
  - Navigation get confused on changeing indent backward items in middle of list!
- - Added items with `Enter` key will inserted after parent of current item and end, not under current item.
+ - Added items with `Enter` key will inserted after currentItem->Parent.Children, not under current item.